zurück

 subst X: /d

-To automate this procedure start the following batch files before and after the backup using the integrated function to external programs: SplitDir.cmd:
+To automate this procedure, start the following batch files before and after backup using the integrated function to execute external programs: SplitDir.cmd:

 rem Split directory path and substitute with drive